elliottim/elliottim.github.io/README.md

 - _Press Tab To Input A Seed_ is a menu that can be accessed after pressing Tab.
 Once inside the menu, strings of numbers and characters can be input to influence the generation of the next run.
 Many of these "seeds" prevent objectives from being counted and items from being unlocked.
 For a full list of seeds, visit [the wiki](https://bindingofisaacrebirth.fandom.com/wiki/Seeds).

 And with that, you can start playing!
-Once in a run, the game doesn't tell the player much about what to do, what item types do what, secrets, and more.
+Once in a run, the game does not tell the player much about what to do, what item types do what, secrets, and more.
 For tips and information on items, attributes and more, the <a href="tipsandtricks.html">Tips and Tricks page</a>.
 For information about mods, visit the <a href="Mods.html">Mods page</a>.

-  ###ANNNNND PAGE WILL END HERE.
+### ANNNNND PAGE WILL END HERE.
 I'M NOT DELETING IT YET SINCE IT MIGHT HAVE SOME USEFUL INFORMATI0N.

 ```markdown
 Syntax highlighted code block